|This bird appears to be a Blue Kingfisher. Please correct me if I’m wrong.|

 |Yesterday, Tom took this distant photo when he spotted this peculiar boat which appears “sunken” in the middle.
 We had no idea what type of boat this is.
 Any comments from our Indonesian (or other) readers who may know?|

 As previously mentioned in other posts, most tourists traveling to Bali (and other countries we visit) are staying in a resort or hotel of some sort, not a private single family home.
 The conditions for comfort are very different.

-Africa on the worst of days.
-On these hot and humid days and nights especially after its rained there are lots of flies.
+The heat and humidity is as high as we ever experienced in Africa on the worst of days.
+On these hot and humid days and nights, especially after its rained there are lots of flies.

-Its too hot to shut the wall of glass doors but, with the many flies already in the house, even that would do little good.
+It’s too hot to shoot the wall of glass doors, but, with the many flies already in the house, even that would do little good.
 The only safe respite is in the master bedroom where we keep the door shut constantly, where’s there’s AC if we finally decide to hide away for an hour or two.

-covered with 30% DEET, the only possible product I can use to keep me from getting many fly bites.
+At the moment, I am sitting outdoors, unable to get online due to the poor signal and there are dozens of flies hovering around me.
+I am covered with 30% DEET, the only possible product I can use to keep me from getting many fly bites.